GH-AkshyM/Revenue-Health-Dashboard/README.md

 ![Overview](https://github.com/GH-AkshyM/Revenue-Health-Dashboard/blob/main/Screenshots/Dashboard%20Overview%20-%20Gif.gif)

 ### 1. Dynamic Column Chart
-A Dynamic column chart showing the revenue split between each chapters.
+A Dynamic column chart showing the revenue split across each chapters.
 Selecting a country slicer quickly shows the respective revenue breakdown!

 ### 2. A pie chart
 A pie chart showing the contribution of Revenue from each commercial models.